ghsable/aimay/README.md

 **OR CODE**

 ## Usage
-* This Bot only supports Japanese🇯🇵
+* This Bot only supports Japanese🗾

 Example: